alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 Reminder of how bibliometrics and scientometrics work for traditional publications.
 Citations, impact factor.

+The Journal Impact Factor (JIF) is a measure applied to individual journals which tries to compensate for variations in journal size.
+The JIF is derived from the total citations for a journal made in a specific year, to articles published in the previous two years, divided by the number of articles.
+(Certain items which are not considered to be substantive articles, e.g. news items or letters, are not included).
+It is published by the *Journal Citation Reports (JCR)* (mention Thomson Scientific) Although the JIF is a measure of the impact of a whole journal not individual articles, it is often used as a proxy for the prestige of the journal and impact of the articles and authors published in that journal.

 Microattribution, ?nanopublication.

 Introduction to measures of impact other than citations: page views, download rates, tweets and retweets, trackbacks (from blogs, etc.), tagging, social bookmarking.

+(intro to say these are types of online behaviour?)

+Page views indicate the level of interest that has been attracted by an online page that gives access to a research item.
+The page is often one which displays information such as author and title, short description, and a link to allow download of the item.
+Page views indicate that the item has drawn a level of attention sufficient for users to want to find out more information about it and guarantees a knowledge of existence.
+(Although some page views will be for HTML article?)

+Download rates are based on usage log data and reflect the number of times that a whole item has been downloaded from a link.
+The assumption is that the item has been judged to be of sufficient interest to warrant a closer look (indicating a judgement of value deeper than simply 'looks interesting') but there is no guarantee that a download does lead to use.
+Once downloaded the item may simply not be looked at again or used, or found not to be of value.

 Impact in different communities - e.g. researcher use, public engagement, policy and practice